-The recently announced Wonder Girl series will not be going into further development for The CW…
+The Wonder Girl series will not be going into production.

-If you’re anything like us and were looking forward to having a Wonder family centric series finally on The CW, then you’re going to be very disappointed.
-We certainly are.
+If you’re anything like us and were looking forward to having a Wonder family-centric series finally on The CW, then you’re going to be disappointed.

 The project is confirmed to no longer be in development by Dailyn Rodriguez on Twitter:

 For those who don’t know who Yara is, let us explain.
 Now, we do have to stress that she is not your standard Amazon.
 She is a demigod of the Amazons of the Amazon in South America.
 Brazil to be specific.

 Yara’s introduction comes new Future State comics series.
 She is the daughter of an Amazon and a Brazilian River god.
 Her story begins when Princess Diana of Themyscira no longer fights as Wonder Woman, according to her bio on the DC Database.

 Had the Wonder Girl series gone ahead, it would have focused on the early years of Yara’s life.
 Though, where this would’ve sat within the Arrowverse is unknown.
 For all we know, the show might’ve been on a different Earth in the multiverse.
 Think of it as being like Stargirl or Swamp Thing.